Srimped/FMV-Greenwich/README.md

 # FMV-Greenwich
- A fmv game for school project
+ A FMV game for university project using Charles FMV Engine